fastpm/fastpm/README.md

 - in 30 minutes.

-The infrastrcture code in cola_halo by Dr. Jun Koda have greatly helped us to speed up the development.
-QrPM still maintains a legacy COLA-compatible mode.
+The infrastrcture code in cola_halo by Dr. Jun Koda have greatly helped us to speed up the development. fastPM still maintains a legacy COLA-compatible mode.

 This code is based on publicly avaiable codes ([1], [2], [3], [4]),